AM311/Cybersecurity_Report/home.md

 ### Configuring the Machines

-Since the configuration of an Active Directory domain is not the main goal of this document, just a few remarks will be given further down while many details will be omitted.
+Since the configuration of an Active Directory domain is not the main goal of this document, just a few details will be given further down while many others will be omitted.
-It is strongly suggested to use the
+It is strongly suggested to use the images of the **already-set-up VMs** that are provided [here](https://1drv.ms/f/s!Anl382FsL4Upiat8r6W9qhUUTo4hDw?e=fOHsvm).

 The configuration of an OS is not the main goal of the document, so many details will be omitted; moreover, no added value is given by this part of the guide since the only goal is to recreate the described scenario.
 The images of the already-set-up VMs are provided below and it is strongly suggested to use them; just a few additional details will be given further down: